 There is an estimated 366 million, trillion gallons of water on planet Earth.
 That number appears to be fixed, according to UNESCO’s Intergovernmental Council of the International Hydrological Program (HIP).

-The HIP are a UN program system devoted to researching and finding natural water resources and managing those resources found.
+The HIP is a UN program system devoted to researching and finding natural water resources and managing those resources found.
 While the UN is well aware that the necessity of water as a vital source for life means the retention of power over all life, they are well into their schemes to develop global governance over all sources of fresh, clean water.

 The IPCC document HS 15332 Climate Change Impacts: Securitization of Water, Food, Soil, Health, Energy and Migration explains how the UN plans to secure resources to use at their disposal.